BGreeshmaReddy/hh8-minor-project-1/README.md

 Redis is used as an **in-memory data store** to efficiently track request counts with automatic expiration.
 Tech Stack

-Node.js** – JavaScript runtime
+Node.js– JavaScript runtime
-Express.js** – Web framework for building APIs
+Express.js– Web framework for building APIs
-Redis** – In-memory data store for fast request counting Git & GitHub** – Version control
+Redis– In-memory data store for fast request counting Git & GitHub** – Version control

 How It Works